marco-carrillo/carprice/README.md

 Once the user has been able to log in, a logout button will be available so that the user can leave the application.

+Guests can use the user id guest@bootcamp.com with password 12345

 <img src="login-screen.png" alt="login" width="600"/>

 #  Technologies / APIs utilized for this project